je-nunez/Querying_NYC_Single_Line_Street_Base/README.md

-There is another script, `dump_NYC_LION_street_intersections.scala` (Scala using the GeoScript and the GeoTools libraries), which dumps the fields imported from the LION db into the `shapefile` (like -it could apply a string filter on the `street` name, or a polygonal filter by the intersection of that filtering polygon to the `the_geom` `MULTILINESTRING` -this polygonal filtering, in turn, is useful for the Data Mining on the real-time speed of the traffic):
+There is another script, `dump_NYC_LION_street_intersections.scala` (Scala using the GeoScript and the GeoTools libraries), which dumps the fields imported from the LION db into the `shapefile` (like -it could apply a regular-expression filter on the `street` name, or a polygonal filter by the intersection of that filtering polygon to the `the_geom` `MULTILINESTRING` -this polygonal filtering, in turn, is useful for the Data Mining on the real-time speed of the traffic):

      ...